-We have open positions (closing June 2nd 2019), but even when we are not actively advertising we are interested in talking to you if the work we do is of interest to you.
+We have an open position for a bioinformatician (closing August 28th 2019), but even when we are not actively advertising we are interested in talking to you if the work we do is of interest to you.

 All positions that we offer are funded for three years and offer 17% superannuation.
 Working hours are flexible, and remote or part-time work can be negotiated.
 The University is an equal opportunity employer and does not discriminate on the basis of race, religion, colour, national origin, gender, sexual orientation, age, marital status, or disability status.

 If you are passionate about open source software development and establishing a genomics platform to change cancer patient care you should apply.
 Your responsibilities are flexible and depend on both your interests and expertise.
 You will be involved in rapid whole genome and transcriptome sequencing of cancer patients and we can offer a fantastic work environment.

 As part of the team you will work with national and international partners, focusing on best practices and reusing existing software and solutions.
 Here are just some of our current projects:

 - help us migrate our data management capabilities to Amazon Web Services